aws-samples/aws-hybrid-storage-workshop/scenario-1/module-4/README.md

 To make sure all resources are deleted after this workshop scenario make sure you execute the follow steps in the order outlined below:

 1. Delete the two storage gateways from the storage gateway console in Frankfurt (eu-central-1)
-2. Destroy the cloud formation stack in eu-west-2 named "storage-workshop-2d"
+2. Destroy the cloud formation stack in eu-west-2 (Ireland) named "storage-workshop-2d"
-2. Destroy the cloud formation stack in eu-central-1 named "storage-workshop-2c"
+3. Destroy the cloud formation stack in eu-central-1 (Frankfurt) named "storage-workshop-2c"
-2. Destroy the cloud formation stack in eu-west-1 named "storage-workshop-2b" (wait for it to complete before deleting the next one)
+4. Destroy the cloud formation stack in eu-west-1 (London) named "storage-workshop-2b" (wait for it to complete before deleting the next one)
-2. Destroy the cloud formation stack in eu-west-1 named "storage-workshop-2a"
+5. Destroy the cloud formation stack in eu-west-1 (London) named "storage-workshop-2a"
+6. Delete the EBS snapshot you created earlier from the EC2 >  EBS > Snapshots section of the consule in eu-central-1 (Frankfurt)

 </p></details>